farhadi/html5sortable/README.md

-I failed to mainttain this project in the past two years.
-For an updated version see [voidberg's fork](https://github.com/voidberg/html5sortable)
+This project is not mantained anymore.
+For an updated version please use [voidberg's fork](https://github.com/voidberg/html5sortable)

 HTML5 Sortable jQuery Plugin
 ============================